 When should I launch my employee recognition program?

-Our guide includes all the questions and topics you should discuss with your key stakeholders when deciding on a timeline.
-Whoever you choose to partner with will help you develop a realistic plan – including us!
-Kudos® has a team of dedicated Onboarding Specialists who can assist you in all aspects of your program launch.
+Our guide includes all the questions and topics you should discuss with your key stakeholders about a timeline.
+Whoever you choose to partner with will help you develop a realistic plan – including us.
+Kudos has a team of dedicated Onboarding Specialists who can assist you in all aspects of your program launch.

 How should I budget for an employee recognition program?

 Building a budget can be difficult – that’s why our guide includes important factors to consider when evaluating quotes from different employee recognition platforms.
-For more solutions on building your budget, you can also read our article on Budgeting for Employee Recognition in our Resource Hub.
+For more solutions on building your budget, you can also read our article on budgeting for employee recognition.

 Our included worksheets make it easy for you to compare different platforms and ultimately find the right solution for your organization.
-You’ll be able to measure ROI, what the cost is to your organization when your employees are disengaged and use detailed checklists to keep track of the various features each platform offers.
+You’ll be able to measure ROI, the cost of disengagement, and use detailed checklists to keep track of the various features each platform offers.

 Even if you’ve selected a platform that satisfies all your organization’s needs, you’ll need a compelling presentation and business case for your executive team.
-We have included a framework for how you can present your solution to your stakeholders in a simple but informative way that will increase your chances of getting approval.
+We included a simple, but informative framework for successfully presenting your solution to stakeholders.
 These suggestions will help you create a convincing business case to win over your executive team, so you can move forward with your purchasing decision.

 Successful organizations understand that employee recognition matters more than ever before.
-You’re already on the right track to creating a positive impact on your organization’s culture, and we want you to succeed in finding the right solution!
+You’re already on the right track to creating a positive impact on your organization’s culture, and we want you to find the right solution.
 Make your decision easier by downloading your free copy of our Employee Recognition Buyer’s Guide today.